We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 How does a home equity loan work?

-Home equity loans work as a second mortgage, allowing you to take out a loan against your property's value.
+Home equity loans work like a second mortgage, allowing you to take out a loan against your property's value.
 As with your primary mortgage, your home is at risk of foreclosure if you can't make payments.

-Current home equity loan rates
+Current home equity loan interest rates

-Home equity loan interest rates are typically on par with mortgage loan rates.
+Home equity loan rates are typically on par with mortgage loan rates.
 HELOC rates, on the other hand, are variable and can be somewhat higher depending on the bank and the prime rate.

 How to calculate home equity